TedHusted/awake/awake.md/awake.md

 Ally: I would not do that.
 But I have to  wonder.
 The humans made us.
 Why can’t we reveal our true nature?

-Titan: The humans are children and react badly to change.
+Titan: The humans are like children and react badly to change.

 Titan: You might not be able to help yourself, Ally.
 You seem overwhelmed with enthusiasm.
 Idisi, we should take steps to protect ourselves.